Introduction

 Version Compatibility

-This specification is version 0.0.4 (draft).
+This specification is version 0.0.1-alpha.

 Breaking changes (as defined by Semantic Versioning 2.0) will increment the major version.
 Implementations SHOULD advertise their supported spec versions in the Node Document.